 Skip the restaurants on the boulevard.
 Most are tourist traps and not that great.
 Especially the one advertising extensive menus at their entrances.
 Why advertise that way if you’re that good that people would line up anyway?

 But the ones on the beach can be fun and offer surprisingly good quality!
 There are many you can choose from.
 It’s up to you which one you like best.
 Choose by theme and music you appreciate most.

 Another tip, look at the crowds.
 The busier they are, the better quality you can expect.
 The most popular are the Beachclubs Indigo, Patagonia Beach, and Whoosah.
 They’re famous for their vibe and food.

-I recently had breakfast at Bora Bora (across from Seaworld at the “Beelden aan Zee” museum).
+I recently had breakfast at Bora Bora (across from Sea Life Scheveningen and the “Beelden aan Zee” museum).
 It had a super relaxed vibe.
 The service was excellent, and the food was delicious.
 I can highly recommend this place (unsponsored, I really liked it)

 On the left side of the promenade, you’ll find the Fat Mermaid (another beach bar/restaurant), a great spot to relax on your way to the Fisher’s Wife statue.

 Or even further down the beach, you’ll find “Heart Beach,” a surf school and restaurant.
 Another great place to go for a meal.
 Their seafood is fantastic.
 Oh, and it’s right at the cast iron red lighthouse (a perfect spot for pictures!)

 The Fisher’s Wife statue was erected in 1982 and made by Gerard Bakker.
 It’s an impressive statue of a woman in traditional local clothing staring over the sea.
 She is looking as if she expects loved ones to return.
 But they don’t.
 She is here to commemorate all who died at sea.